martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 provides a chain of certificates, associated extensions and proves possession of the private key corresponding to the end-entity certificate.

-The `CERTIFICATE` frame defines one flag:
+The `CERTIFICATE` frame defines two flags:

 AUTOMATIC_USE (0x01):
 : Indicates that the certificate can be used automatically on future requests.

+COMPLETE (0x02):
+: Indicates that the exported authenticator is complete.

 ~~~~~~~~~~~~
   0                   1                   2                   3